Worddefinition

 The patient was discharged and treated with the chelating agent deferiprone (750 mg three times daily), but this produced no significant effects on the clinical evolution over 1 year of treatment.

 MRI identified both acute and subacute hemorrhages in the subarachnoid space and the right lateral ventricle, indicating repetitive or continuous metastatic bleeding.
 In addition, progressive superficial siderosis coating large parts of the brain (with an infratentorial and temporal focus) and the spinal cord was detected.
-Siderosis became visible on susceptibility-weighted imaging as hypointense (“black-appearing”) coating of increasing thickness within the ventricles and on the surface of the brain.
+Siderosis became visible on susceptibility-weighted imaging as hypointense (“black-appearing”) coating of increasing thickness within the ventricles and on the brain surface.
 Although the distribution was generally symmetric, an accentuation on the top of the cerebellum and around the brainstem was apparent.

 -